STRATEGIES TO IMPROVE SALES

 A balance of high-level relationships and high-level process maturity predicts the highest sales performance.
 Trailer and Galvin define five relationship levels: approved vendor, preferred supplier, solutions consultant, strategic contributor, and trusted partner.
 The goal for best-in-class businesses is to become their customers’ trusted partner.
-Trailer emphasises that relationship matters, and without a better relationship than approved vendor, organizations will not get past the bottom quarter of sales performance.
+Trailer emphasises that relationship matters, and without a better relationship than approved vendor, organisations will not get past the bottom quarter of sales performance.

 Process is about strategies.
-It is about understanding how we can win more, about spreading that knowledge and those strategies across an organization.
+It is about understanding how we can win more, about spreading that knowledge and those strategies across an organisation.
 Better process yields better relationships and a solid strategy.
 Good process defines how we will engage with clients.

 Forecast Accuracy, Low Turnover Rates Correlates to Best-in-Class

 Other best-in-class traits are sales forecast accuracy and low turnover rates.
 Trailer and Galvin say sales forecast accuracy is a direct connection to success.
 Galvin refers to sales expertise skill of being able to decode how a group will make a decision.
-The Level 3 organization wins 51 percent forecasted deals, loses 28 percent of the deals they forecasted to win, and 21 percent of those deals being undecided.
-There certainly is room for improvement, says Galvin, but these rates are much better than the Level 1 organization that sees their forecast deals succeeding 39 percent of the time, losing 37 percent, with 26 percent undecided.
+The Level 3 organisation wins 51 percent forecasted deals, loses 28 percent of the deals they forecasted to win, and 21 percent of those deals being undecided.
+There certainly is room for improvement, says Galvin, but these rates are much better than the Level 1 organisation that sees their forecast deals succeeding 39 percent of the time, losing 37 percent, with 26 percent undecided.